fmorgner/newtype/doc/src/index.rst

       a) this :cpp:class:`new_type`'s :cpp:var:`derivation clause <DerivationClause>` contains :cpp:var:`Iterable` and
       b) for the :cpp:class:`new_type`'s :cpp:type:`base type <BaseType>` exists a namespace-level function :literal:`begin(BaseType const &)` that returns an instance of type :cpp:type:`new_type::const_iterator`

    .. versionadded:: 1.1.0

+.. cpp:function:: template<typename BaseType, typename TagType, auto DerivationClause> \
+                  constexpr new_type<BaseType, TagType, DerivationClause>::const_iterator cbegin(new_type<BaseType, TagType, DerivationClause> const & obj)

+   Get a constant iterator to the beginning of the object contained by an instance of :cpp:class:`new_type`

+   :tparam BaseType: |BaseTypeDoc|
+   :tparam TagType: |TagTypeDoc|
+   :tparam DerivationClause: |DerivationClauseDoc|
+   :param obj: The object to retrieve the iterator from
+   :returns: An iterator to the begining of the object of contained by :cpp:var:`obj`.
+   :throws: Any exception
+   :enablement: This function shall be available iff.

+      a) this :cpp:class:`new_type`'s :cpp:var:`derivation clause <DerivationClause>` contains :cpp:var:`Iterable` and
+      b) for the :cpp:class:`new_type`'s :cpp:type:`base type <BaseType>` exists a namespace-level function :literal:`cbegin(BaseType const &)` that returns an instance of type :cpp:type:`new_type::const_iterator`

+   .. versionadded:: 1.1.0